 - Here, Click on the Check for updates or Resume updates button.

-- If any new Update is available for your PC, it will start downloading automatically.
-After installing the Update, restart your PC, and hopefully, the “Windows + Shift + S” shortcut will start working again.
+- Any new Update will download automatically if available for your PC.
+After installing the Update, restart your PC.
+The “Windows + Shift + S” shortcut will start working again.

-If you’ve lost your physical copy of Windows, the first place you’ll want to look is on your computer itself.
-Often, the product key will be printed on a sticker somewhere on the casing.
+If you’ve lost your physical copy of Windows, the first place you’ll want to look is on your computer.
+The product key will often be printed on a sticker on the casing.

 If you can’t find it there, it might also be in your computer’s BIOS or UEFI firmware settings:

-- To access these settings, you’ll need to restart your PC and press a key while it’s booting up.
+- Restart your PC and press a key while booting up to access these settings.

 - This key varies depending on your PC’s make and model, but it’s often F12, F9, F2, ESC, or DELETE.